VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 ### Assembling the Pieces

 Now that we know how to access the star info structure, we can add a custom stopping condition based on the temperature at Earth.
 The first question you should ask is: where should this condition go in `run_star_extras.f90`?
 Given what we saw in `extras_check_model`, it seems like a reasonable place to put it.
 Indeed, this is how many stopping conditions are implemented.
 However, if you look at the flowchart above, you'll see that there is another function that gets the final say after a timestep is completed: `extras_finish_step`.
-This is actually a more appropriate place to put this condition, as it is called after a timestep is completed *and* the model is considered good enough to continue evolving (rather than being retried).
+This is actually a more appropriate place to put this condition, as it is called after a timestep is completed *and* the model is considered good enough to continue evolving (rather than being redone/retried).

 Once you know *where* you'll put the code, you need to know *how* to calculate the temperature at Earth.
 The equilibrium temperature of the Earth is given by: